 On 19 November 2008, the European Union adopted legislation to add aviation to the ETS as of 2012.
-This scheme, which had previously applied mainly to energy producers, is a cap-and-trade system for CO_2 emissions to encourage industries to improve their CO_2 efficiency.
-Under the legislation, airlines were granted initial free CO_2 allowances based on historical "revenue ton kilometres" and a CO_2 efficiency benchmark.
+This scheme, which had previously applied mainly to energy producers, is a cap-and-trade system for CO2 emissions to encourage industries to improve their CO2 efficiency.
+Under the legislation, airlines were granted initial free CO2 allowances based on historical "revenue ton kilometres" and a CO2 efficiency benchmark.
 Any shortage of allowances has to be purchased in the open market and/or at government auctions.
 Management believes that this legislation has a negative impact on the European airline industry, as it does not sufficiently promote environmentally efficient growth.
-The EU is planning to phase out the free CO_2 allowances between 2024 and 2026, which will increase the cost of compliance by the Company with the ETS.
+The free CO2 allowances are being phased out between 2024 and 2026, which will increase the cost of compliance by the Company with the ETS.

 On 1 January 2021, a UK ETS replaced the UK's participation in the EU ETS (in principle covering UK domestic flights and flights from the UK to the EU, while EU ETS still applies on flights from the EU to the UK, regardless of the nationality of the operating carrier).
 This scheme contains many consistent features with the concurrent EU ETS.
 Airlines have been granted allowances under the scheme with a subsequent deduction in allocated free EU ETS allowances.
 These were distributed in proportion to UK ETS activity based on historical "revenue ton kilometer".
+The UK has announced it plans to phase out the free CO2 allowances from 2026.

 Ryanair takes its environmental responsibilities seriously and intends to continue to improve its environmental efficiency and to minimise emissions.
 Under Regulation 7 of the UK Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013, Ryanair is obliged to state its annual quantity of emissions in tonnes of carbon dioxide equivalent.
 Ryanair's EU and UK Emissions Trading Scheme monitoring, reporting and allowance surrender obligations are mandated on a calendar year basis.
-During calendar year 2022, the Group emitted 13.6 million tCO2 (calendar year 2021: 7.0 million tCO2), which equates to 0.085 tCO2 (calendar year 2021: 0.097 tCO2) per passenger.
-During calendar year 2021 travel restrictions imposed by governments during the Covid-19 pandemic significantly reduced global aviation traffic.
+During calendar year 2023, the Group emitted 15.0 million tCO2 (calendar year 2022: 13.6 million tCO2), which equates to 0.082 tCO2 (calendar year 2022: 0.085 tCO2) per passenger (a drop of over 3.5 per cent. per passenger).